History of tuberculosis: Classical antiquity

-Hippocrates, in Book 1 of his Of the Epidemics, describes the characteristics of the disease: fever, colourless urine, cough resulting in a thick sputa, and loss of thirst and appetite.
-He notes that most of those affected became delirious before they died from the disease.
-Hippocrates and many other at the time believed phthisis to be hereditary in nature.
+Hippocrates, in his Of the Epidemics, describes the characteristics of the disease: fever, colourless urine, cough resulting in a thick sputa, and loss of thirst and appetite.
+He notes that most of those affected became delirious before they died Hippocrates and many other at the time believed phthisis to be hereditary in nature.
 Aristotle disagreed, believing the disease was contagious.

 Pliny the Younger wrote a letter to Priscus in which he details the symptoms of phthisis as he saw them in Fannia:

 Galen proposed a series of therapeutic treatments for the disease, including: opium as a sleeping agent and painkiller; blood letting; a diet of barley water, fish, and fruit.
 He also described the phyma (tumor) of the lungs, which is thought to correspond to the tubercles that form on the lung as a result of the disease.

 Vitruvius noted that "cold in the windpipe, cough, plurisy, phthisis, [and] spitting blood", were common diseases in regions where the wind blew from north to northwest, and advised that walls be so built as to shelter individuals from the winds.

 Aretaeus was the first person to rigorously describe the symptoms of the disease in his text De causis et signis diuturnorum morborum:

-In his other book De curatione diuturnorum morborum, he recommends that affected individuals travel to high altitudes, travel by sea, eat a good diet and drink plenty of milk.

 Pre-Columbian America

 In South America, reports of a study in August 2014 revealed that TB had likely been spread via seals that contracted it on beaches of Africa, from humans via domesticated animals, and carried it across the Atlantic.
 A team at the University of Tübingen analyzed tuberculosis DNA in 1,000-year-old skeletons of the Chiribaya culture in southern Peru; so much genetic material was recovered that they could reconstruct the genome.
 They learned that this TB strain was related most closely to a form found only in seals.
 In South America, it was likely contracted first by hunters who handled contaminated meat.
 This TB is a different strain from that prevalent today in the Americas, which is more closely related to a later Eurasian strain.

 Prior to this study, the first evidence of the disease in South America was found in remains of the Arawak culture around 1050 BC.
-The most significant finding belongs to the mummy of an 8 to 10-year-old Nascan child from Hacienda Agua Sala, dated to 700 AD.
+The most significant finding belongs to the mummy of an 8- to 10-year-old Nascan child from Hacienda Agua Sala, dated to 700 AD.
 Scientists were able to isolate evidence of the bacillus.